-Hosting an international student offers a life-changing experience for the entire family that lasts well after the time of the exchange.
+Hosting an international student is a life-changing experience for the entire family that lasts well after the time of the exchange.
 When you open up your heart and home to an exchange student, you are doing much more than making their dream come true!
-You are:

-- Eligible for a grant for iE’s German Immersion Program.
+- eligible for a grant for iE’s German and Spanish Summer Immersion Programs (for U.S. host siblings 14-18)

-- A permanent bed for their student.
+- A permanent bed for the exchange student.
 Students may share a room with a host sibling of the same gender and similar age.

 - Three meals a day.
 Students are responsible for paying for their own hot lunch at school, if desired.